sapplica/sentrifugo/README.md

 	1. Download Sentrifugo.zip
 	2. Extract the zip file
 	3. Check for patches folder in the extracted Sentrifugo folder
-	4. Check your application code version in index.php Ex: defined('CODEVERSION')|| define('CODEVERSION', '2.0.1');
+	4. Check your application code version in index.php Ex: defined('CODEVERSION')|| define('CODEVERSION', '2.1');
-	5. If your code version is not 2.0.1, take patches <CODEVERSION> till patches 2.1
+	5. If your code version is not 2.1, take patches <CODEVERSION> till patches 3.0
-	  Eg: If CODEVERSION is 1.1.7, take patches_2.0.1, patches_2.1
+	  Eg: If CODEVERSION is 2.1, take patches from 2.1 to patches 3.0
-	6. If your code version is 2.0.1, consider patches_2.1 folder
+	6. If your code version is 2.1, consider patches_3.0 folder

 	 AUTOMATION

 	1. Login into your application as 'Super Admin'
 	2. Click on Profile pop-up on the right hand-side
 	3. Select Upgrade application
 	4. Current application version will be displayed.
-Choose version to upgrade as 2.1
+Choose version to upgrade as 3.0
-	5. On clicking 'Upgrade' button, patches_2.1 will be downloaded
+	5. On clicking 'Upgrade' button, patches_3.0 will be downloaded

-	To install patch 2.1
+	To install patch 3.0

-	1. Extract the patches_2.1 .zip file
+	1. Extract the patches_3.0 .zip file
 	2. Copy and paste the files to your current application folder
-	3. Change the application version in index.php to 2.1
+	3. Change the application version in index.php to 3.0
 	4. Execute the queries in sql/queries.txt file, if any (commands are mentioned at the bottom of this document)

 	NOTE: